photoprism/photoprism-docs/docs/getting-started/updates.md

 docker compose up -d
 ```

-*Note that our guides now use the new `docker compose` command by default.
-If your server does not yet support it, you can still use `docker-compose`.*
+*Note that our examples use the new `docker compose` command by default.
+If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible Linux distributions.*

 Pulling a new version can take several minutes, depending on your internet connection speed.